nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_4.rst

 As the ``pymusic`` bindings are still quite new the documentation is still lagging behind.
-This quick introduction should nevertheless bee enough for you to get going with the bindings.
+This quick introduction should nevertheless be enough for you to get going with the bindings.
 And should you need further help, the authors are only an email away.